-- Targets are based on forecast information available at the time of the Service Plan forecast and do not incorporate the BCUC's decision on BC Hydro's RRA, which is expected in early 2009.
-The targets are also based on current accounting standards (Canadian GAAP). - The Return on Assets, and EBIT interest coverage targets are declining as a result of the increasing capital expenditures program needed to address our aging infrastructure and increasing demand from customers.
-The capital program is financed primarily through debt.
-As BC Hydro is a regulated utility, we recover our cost of service (amortization expenses, finance charges, etc.) through tariff rates.
-As the service lifetimes of our assets are long, we only recover a portion of the capital expenditures each year through our rates.
-As a result, our income increases by less than our capital assets. - For Return on Regulatory Equity, under Orders in Council Nos.
+- Targets are based on forecast information available at the time of the Service Plan forecast and are based on current accounting standards (Canadian GAAP). - For Return on Regulatory Equity, under Orders in Council Nos.
 027 and 028, approved on January 17, 2008, the Province amended the definition of equity for regulatory purposes.
 This is explained in the Financial Outlook Summary section.